 Elizabeth Mullen, AM ’13, is currently the Milieu Treatment Manager at Lawrence Hall's Child and Family Treatment Center, a residential treatment program for youth in care throughout the state of Illinois.
 After graduating from SSA in 2013, Liz worked as a Social Worker at a therapeutic day school for students who had been removed from their home schools due to emotional and behavioral challenges.
 Prior to SSA, Liz's previous positions included those with the Senate Office of Barack Obama, AmeriCorps, and Woodlawn Childrens Promise Community.
 Liz is currently a certified trainer of Therapeutic Crisis Intervention through Cornell University.

-Liz graduated from SSA with a Social Administration concentration in the Community Schools program of study.
+Liz graduated from SSA with a Social Administration concentration and she completed the Community Schools program of study.
 As a first-year student, Liz was chosen for the Social Innovation Fellowship, which she used to further her study on trauma during childhood and adolescence within a children's home in Johannesburg, South Africa.
 Liz holds a Bachelor of Arts in Sociology and English from Augustana College.

 Liz is interested in examining the role that trauma plays in youths' development and their ability to successfully navigate multiple settings.
 She is passionate about developing capacity for school, home, and community-based settings to better respond to and support youth who have experienced significant and chronic trauma.